WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The operation definitions are currently kept open-ended and intended to be interpreted and evolved by the WLCG community.

-A scope MAY additionally provide a resource path, which further limits the authorization.
+Certain scopes MUST additionally provide a resource path, which further limits the authorization.
 A path is provided following the template `$AUTHZ:$PATH` where `$AUTHZ` denotes a specific authorization and `$PATH` denotes the path.
 For example, the scope `storage.read:/foo` would provide a read authorization for the resource(s) at `/foo` but not `/bar`.